-Firefighters gain ground on Central California wildfire
+Firefighters gain on California wildfire, some evacuees return

 LOS ANGELES (Reuters) - A wildfire in central California was contained enough on Saturday for authorities to consider allowing more people back to their houses, a day after evacuation orders were lifted for a gold rush era town that was previously threatened.

-The Detwiler Fire just outside Yosemite National Park has scorched 75,200 acres (30,432 hectares) and destroyed 60 homes since it broke out on Monday, according to the California Department of Forestry and Fire Protection (Cal Fire).
+The Detwiler Fire just outside Yosemite National Park has scorched 75,500 acres (30,550 hectares)and destroyed more than 120 structures, including 60 homes, since it broke out on Monday, according to the California Department of Forestry and Fire Protection (Cal Fire).

-The blaze, which is now 30 percent contained, also incinerated a commercial building and damaged 20 other buildings.
-It was 25 percent contained on Friday evening.
+The blaze, 40 percent contained as of Saturday afternoon, was named after a road near where it erupted in the foothills of the Sierra Nevada mountains.

-The fire, named after a road near where it erupted in the foothills of the Sierra Nevada mountains, forced about 2,000 residents of the historic gold-mining town of Mariposa to flee their homes on Tuesday as it bore down on them.
+The wildfire had forced about 2,000 residents of the historic gold-mining town of Mariposa to flee their homes on Tuesday as it bore down on them.

 Authorities have since lifted evacuation orders for the town.
-On Saturday, they were considering allowing more residents to return home, said Brandon Vaccaro, a spokesman for Cal Fire.
+On Saturday, more residents were allowed to return home, officials said.

 At the same time, the high temperatures this weekend are a concern for the nearly 4,500 firefighters handling the blaze.

-"We've gotten ahead of the fire enough that we believe we'll be able to maintain some greater control of it through this hot spell," Vaccaro said.
+"We've gotten ahead of the fire enough that we believe we'll be able to maintain some greater control of it through this hot spell," said Brandon Vaccaro, a spokesman for Cal Fire.

 The fire's main front is near the communities of Coulterville and Dogtown, north of the larger town of Mariposa.